MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/virtualDirectoryDefaults.md

-Virtual Directory Defaults for a Site <virtualDirectoryDefaults>
+Virtual Directory Defaults for a Site &lt;virtualDirectoryDefaults&gt;
 ====================
 <a id="001"></a>
 ## Overview